bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:31 AM CT, April 14</p>
+<p class="updated_time"> Latest data: 12:30 PM CT, April 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 83°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Today's high is 81°, which is 4° *colder* than yesterday.
+Tomorrow is expected to be 8° *colder* than today.

 Currently:

-- 75°
+- 81°
-- Breezy
+- Breezy and Overcast
-- 67% humidity
+- 66% humidity
 - 13 mph wind
-- 0% cloud cover
+- 100% cloud cover
-- 37 AQI 🟩
+- 38 AQI 🟩
-- 1.58 inches of rain expected in the next 48 hours
+- 0.84 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>